 European Union countries have agreements in place with Belgium that recognize foreign licenses, allowing their citizens to drive in Belgium.
 Similiarly, non-EU drivers can also drive in Belgium using their foreign driver’s license.
 However, in some cases an international driving permit may be requested.
 Check with your home country.

 Non-EU drivers typically must exchange their foreign license for a Belgian driving license after six months or after registering as a Belgian resident.
-Read on to find out if you need to exchange your foreign driver’s license, and see more about the rules for driving and parking in Belgium.
+Read on to find out if you need to exchange your foreign driver’s license, and see more about the rules for driving in Belgium.

 EU driving license in Belgium